spa-nlp/spa-nlp.github.io/index.md

 ## Best paper award
 Thanks to generous support from our sponsors, we will award the best paper award (with cash prize) to one of the submissions selected by our program committee and organizing committee.
 The best paper will be given the opportunity for a lightning talk to introduce their work.

+## Registration support
+Thanks to generous support from our sponsors, we will support registration fees (either in-person or virtual) to student authors of the accepted papers (either archival, ARR commitment or non-archival).

 ## Organizing Committee